RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

    echo "Finished running tests."

-See :ref:`evaluating-models` to find out how you can define more tests and learn about more ways you can evaluate your model as you improve it.
+See :ref:`evaluating-models` to learn more about how to evaluate your model as you improve it.

 8. Talk to Your Assistant
 ^^^^^^^^^^^^^^^^^^^^^^^^^